 Tuition and Fees

-Tuition charged is $470 per credit; tuition is waived in May 2016 for some Liberal Arts In Focus courses.
+Tuition charged per credit; tuition is sometimes waived for some Liberal Arts In Focus courses.
 Program fees may include travel, housing, food, entrance fees, etc. See course instructor for information.

 Ripon College campus housing will be available for In Focus students while in Ripon.
 The room rate is $50 per week or any part of a week.